 What causes mushrooms to grow in your yard?

-How to get rid of mushrooms in your yard or lawn
+How to get rid of mushrooms in your yard

 If you do feel that there is a problem with too many mushrooms, Emily says that 'you can just pick them off or remove them with a rake.'
 She cautions against 'using any chemical or synthetic substance to remove the mushrooms.
 The chemicals may cause a reaction with the humus layers, and kill your lawn and everything else in your soil.'